humanmade/altis-cloud/docs/testing.md

 Note that load testing should not be performed against non-production environments, as these environments have different scaling characteristics compared to production environments.
 In particular, stricter limits and maximums are imposed, as well as different algorithms for how autoscaling applies.

+DDoS simulations and network stress tests may not be performed unless explicitly approved by Altis.

 ## Penetration Testing